Alexander von Humboldt: Achievements of the Hispanic American expedition

 Humboldt's decades' long endeavor to publish the results of this expedition not only resulted in multiple volumes, but also made his international reputation in scientific circles.
 Humboldt came to be well-known with the reading public as well, with popular, densely illustrated, condensed versions of his work in multiple languages.
 Bonpland, his fellow scientist and collaborator on the expedition, collected botanical specimens and preserved them, but unlike Humboldt who had a passion to publish, Bonpland had to be prodded to do the formal descriptions.
 Many scientific travelers and explorers produced huge visual records which remained unseen by the general public until the late nineteenth century.
 In the case of the Malaspina Expedition, it was not until the late twentieth century when Mutis's botanical, some 12,000 drawings from New Granada, was published.
 Humboldt, by contrast, published immediately and continuously, using and ultimately exhausting his personal fortune, to produce both scientific and popular texts.
 Humboldt's name and fame were made by his travels to Spanish America, particularly his publication of the Political Essay on the Kingdom of New Spain; his image as the premier European scientist was a later development.

 For the Bourbon crown, which had authorized the expedition, the returns were not only tremendous in terms of sheer volume of data on their New World realms, but in dispelling the vague and pejorative assessments of the New World by Guillaume-Thomas Raynal, Georges-Louis Leclerc, Comte de Buffon, and William Robertson.
 The achievements of the Bourbon regime, especially in New Spain, were evident in the precise data Humboldt systematized and published.

-This memorable expedition may be regarded as having laid the foundation of the sciences of physical geography, plant geography, and meteorology.
-Key to that was Humboldt's meticulous and systematic measurement of phenomena with the most advanced instruments then available.
-He closely observed plant and animal species in situ, not just in isolation, noting all elements in relation to one other.
-He collected specimens of plants and animals, dividing the growing collection so that if a portion was lost, other parts might survive.
+Humboldt's American expedition contributed to the development of physical geography, plant geography, and meteorology.
+During the expedition, he made systematic measurements of geographical, meteorological, and other natural phenomena using contemporary scientific instruments.
+He studied plants and animals in their natural environments and recorded their distribution in relation to factors such as elevation, climate, and geography.
+He also collected and preserved specimens of plants and animals, taking steps to reduce the risk of losing the entire collection if specimens were damaged or lost.